CenturyLinkLabs/dray/README.md

 Similar to the Redis set-up above, make sure that port 2375 is mapped in VirtualBox so that it is accessible from your host.

-### Stevedore
+### Dray
-After completing the Redis and Docker configuration above you should be able to start stevedore by navigating to the root project directory an executing the following:
+After completing the Redis and Docker configuration above you should be able to start dray by navigating to the root project directory an executing the following:

     go run main.go